grace-kaspe/civ-ipriot-smiley/knowledge_and_evidence.md

   2. **Introduce a new instance variable:** Create a variable called `my_complexion` and assign the `complexion` parameter to it.
 This step ensures that each smiley instance can maintain its own color state.

-  3. **Rationale for `my_complexion`:** Using a distinct instance variable like `my_complexion` avoids potential conflicts with the method parameter names and clarifies that it is an attribute specific to the object.
+  3. **Rationale for `my_comp
+4. lexion`:** Using a distinct instance variable like `my_complexion` avoids potential conflicts with the method parameter names and clarifies that it is an attribute specific to the object.

   4. **Bulk rename:** We want to update our grid to use the value of complexion, but we have so many `Y`'s in the grid.
 Use your IDE's refactoring tool to rename all instances of the **symbol** `Y` to `X`.
 Where `X` is the value of the `complexion` variable.
 Include a screenshot evidencing you have found the correct refactor tool and the changes made.